Bemis' agile IT Team scores one success after another

 At the core of its business are bathroom products and Bemis is the largest toilet seat manufacturer in the world.

 In the early eighties, Bemis started out with the PRMS ERP package on an IBM S/38, but the solution has been so heavily customized over the years that it can hardly be called PRMS anymore.
 Susan Leonard, Director Systems, Programming & Operations, estimates that at least two thirds of Bemis’ ERP solution consists of custom code.

 The ERP solution, now running on IBM i, was developed over a well-designed database, but the programs themselves had limitations, especially the user-facing programs.
 Users often had to open multiple programs to collect the data they needed, enter peculiar acronyms to navigate to specific information, or step through consecutive screens to finally get to what they wanted.
-RPG also didn’t allow users to hyperlink documents or images to the information in the ERP system.
+Also, traditional coding techniques didn’t allow documents or images to be hyperlinked to the information in the ERP system.

 In addition to the ERP system, there were a few thousand MS Access, MS Excel and other PC applications that were never supported by IT.
-These shadow IT solutions, mostly standalone applications in the manufacturing area, were the result of users resorting to all kinds of tools as a way to get a database solution without having to wait for IS resources.
+These shadow IT solutions, mostly standalone applications in the manufacturing area, were the result of users resorting to all kinds of tools to get a solution without having to wait for IS resources.
 They were usually developed by the end users themselves, by IT students or sometimes by consulting companies.

 A few years ago, a new initiative started to 'Simplify Our Systems' (SOS).
 A cross-functional team came up with a list of 150 improvements that they would like the IT department to do to make the systems easier to use from their perspective.